-CQS will only provide guaranteed variable remuneration (typically in respect of an individual's entitlements from their current employment as considered necessary to buy-out entitlements otherwise at risk of loss due to taking up subsequent employment with the Firm) in circumstances where the payment is (i) exceptional, (ii) made in the context of a new hire, (iii) limited to the first year of service with the Firm, (iv) where the payment is a buy-out payment, the payment will be no more generous (in amount or terms) than that which the individual would have received from their previous employer; and (v) where the individual is an MRT, only made in circumstances where the Firm has a strong capital base.
+Guaranteed variable remuneration is only considered in circumstances where the payment is (i) exceptional, (ii) made in the context of a new hire, (iii) limited to the first year of service with the Firm, (iv) in the case of a buy-out payment, no more generous (in amount or terms) than that which the individual would have received from their previous employer; and (v) where the individual is an MRT, made in circumstances when the Firm has a strong capital base.
 In all other situations the Group does not enter into guaranteed remuneration arrangements.